flintlib/flint/doc/source/fmpz_mat.rst

     Swaps two matrices.
 The dimensions of ``mat1`` and ``mat2`` are allowed to be different.

+.. function:: void fmpz_mat_swap_entrywise(fmpz_mat_t mat1, fmpz_mat_t mat2)

+    Swaps two matrices by swapping the individual entries rather than swapping the contents of the structs.

 .. function:: fmpz * fmpz_mat_entry(fmpz_mat_t mat, slong i, slong j)

     Returns a reference to the entry of ``mat`` at row `i` and column `j`.